valentinnguyen/DH110-Assignment-Final/README.md

 <img width="500" alt="Omegle Homepage" src="https://user-images.githubusercontent.com/81778205/113912737-5578d880-9790-11eb-8510-a58beedb8e87.png">

-I first conduced a heuristic evaluation on one of the most well-known video-chatting apps at the moment, Omegle.
+I first conducted a heuristic evaluation on one of the most well-known video-chatting apps at the moment, Omegle.
 Omegle is a free video chat website that allows people to socialize and connect with others.
 Users do not need to register or login to use the service, as it randomly and anonymously pairs users in private chat sessions.
 Its homepage looks very outdated and has poor UI, but all the essential elements are there: social media buttons at the top righthand corner, a bar where the user can type in what their interests are, and a 'text' and 'video' option that the user can choose from.

 Overall, Omegle has a lot of major usability issues that can leave any user, whether they are well-versed in technology or are new to technology, confused and unattracted to the site.
 Omegle's service has a lot of potential and many people know about it, but the website development itself could be improved so that it is more modern.